norman/ambry/README.md

 Setting up a class with PrequelModel is simple: just extend the module, and declare your persistable fields with `attr_accessor`.
 The first field declared will be behave as the "primary key," and it's up to you to ensure that it's unique.
-Tell Prequel which adapter to use, which by default is named `:main`.

     class Person
       extend Prequel::Model
       attr_accessor :name, :email
-      use :main
     end

-Build your "database" in a seed script and treat Prequel models as read-only in your application.
+Build your "database" in a seed script and then treat Prequel models as read-only in your application.

     Person.create :name => "Moe Howard", :email => "moe@3stooges.com"
     Person.create :name => "Larry Fine", :email => "larry@3stooges.com"
     adapter.save_database

-If you're using YAML, you could also just edit the "database" directly, though a seed script offers more portability if you later decide to conver your models to another ORM.
+If you're using YAML, you could also just edit the "database" directly, though a seed script offers more ease of use, and flexibility if you later decide to convert your models to another ORM.

     ---
     Person: